rasel9t6/practical-assessment/README.md

 - Fixed **unique map key error** in the recipe list.
 - Resolved **modal close function** issue.
+- Prevent **add to cart** adding same recipe more than once. same recipe can not add multiple time in Cart.
 - Resolved **Toggle Navbar** issue.
 - Fixed **deprecated tags** in the modal component.
 - Corrected **images.remotePatterns** warning in Next.js config.